Exhaustion, negativity and ineffectiveness are what to look for

 It can sometimes be challenging to identify the signs your employee is burnt out.
-Basically, if someone on your team (let’s call him Tom) is struggling with burnout, his work will feel to him simultaneously arduous and unimportant.
-Every working day, he'll feel irritable, tired, cynical, short-tempered, slow, and about as sharp as a broken pencil.
+Basically, if someone on your team (let’s call him Tom) is struggling with burnout, his work will feel to him both arduous and unimportant.
+Every working day, Tom will feel irritable, tired, cynical, short-tempered, slow, and about as sharp as a broken pencil.
 He'll look around at people and fail to understand why they look so animated.
 Everything will seem far, far away.
 He'll feel sad, indeed crushed, as if something critical and very deep inside him had simply... given up.
 In so far as he can think at all, he'll think "what's the point" and "I can't do this" and he will feel, because he'll be, broken.

-Burnout is to humans what sand is for gears: if it doesn't exactly bring the whole system to a halt, it will noticeably decrease its performance, and will introduce so much friction that carrying on gets more and more difficult as time goes on.
+Burnout is to humans what sand is to gears.
+If it doesn't bring the whole system to a halt, it will noticeably decrease its performance, and will introduce so much friction that carrying on gets more and more difficult as time goes on.

-In short, while Tom is feeling exhausted, hopeless, and overwhelmed, others will see him as lethargic, cynical, and stupider than before.
+In short, while employee burnout is causing Tom to feel exhausted, hopeless, and overwhelmed, others will see him as lethargic, cynical, and stupider than before.
 His team will feel confused, worried, irritated, inconvenienced, and eventually demoralised.